 The development, implementation, and update of its Plan, including opportunities for public input to Plan implementation and updates.

-Owners of private and public lateral/systems that connect into the Enrollee’s system, including satellite systems for system operation, maintenance, and capital improvement-related activities; and
+Owners/operators of systems that connect into the Enrollee’s system, including satellite systems, for:

-Stormwater, drinking water and other utility agencies for collaborative emergency spill response during and after a spill to immediately stop the spill, prevent/minimize a discharge to waters of the State, and clean up spill areas.
+System operation, maintenance, and capital improvement-related activities.

 ATTACHMENT E1 – NOTIFICATION, MONITORING, REPORTING AND RECORDKEEPING REQUIREMENTS